Information du profil

 Aide

-There's much to do, plenty to learn, and heaps to share.
-Depending on the time of year, we could be developing and maintaining the no-dig vegetable plots, sowing seeds, harvesting, foraging, restoring meadows, tackling invasive acacia trees, controlling bramble, pruning fruit trees, undertaking botanical surveying, photographing plants and insects, fencing, maintaining tools, renovating an outbuilding, building furniture...come with enthusiasm and some practical skills and leave with even more!
-There are the important small daily tasks too: playing with Watson the spaniel, housework tasks, supervising the chickens on their afternoon ramble, and watching the sun settle down for the night behind the mountains.
+There's much to do, plenty to learn, and heaps to share in this lifestyle.
+Depending on the time of year, we could be developing and maintaining the no-dig vegetable plots, sowing seeds, harvesting, foraging, restoring meadows, taking a hay cut, tackling invasive acacia trees, controlling bramble, pruning fruit trees, undertaking botanical surveying, photographing plants and insects, fencing, maintaining tools, join me renovating an outbuilding, building furniture...come with enthusiasm and some practical skills and leave with even more!

 Langues parlées